 ADHD Treatment in adults

-ADHD medications, including extended-release forms, often are prescribed for adults with ADHD, but not all of these medications are approved for adults.
+ADHD medications, including extended-release forms, often are prescribed and available for adults with ADHD in Dubai, but not all of these medications are approved for adults.
 However, those not approved for adults still may be prescribed by a doctor on an “off-label” basis.

 Psychotherapy, including cognitive behavioral therapy, also can help change one`s poor self-image by examining the experiences that produced it.
 The therapist encourages the adult with ADHD to adjust to the life changes that come with treatment, such as thinking before acting, or resisting the urge to take unnecessary risks.